Encampment Student Information

 Contact your unit or speak with other cadets who have attended encampment in the past for more information.

-We expect to operate encampment this year under some safety precautions associated with the CONVID-19 pandemic, masks do need to be changed daily for best results.
+We may have to operate encampment under some safety precautions associated with the on going CONVID-19 pandemic if conditions change due to any outbreaks.
+Masks do need to be changed daily for best results.
 The dark color is to go with the uniform.
 No writing or printing is is allowed on masks worn with the uniform.